The enforcement of alcohol laws is very important. Yet alcohol law enforcement can be inconsistent, distressing, or even illegal.

 Years earlier the U.S. District Court in Detroit held that it is illegal for police to enforce a municipal ordinance requiring pedestrians under age 21 to take a breath test for alcohol use or face a $100 fine.
 The ordinance is nearly identical to the state law.

 A legal suit asserted that the law violates the U.S. Constitution by authorizing unwarranted searches of a person.
 The Court agreed, adding that “the right to be left alone in public places ranks high on the hierarchy of entitlements that citizens in a free society have come to expect at least in the context of citizen-police encounters.”

 In spite of that ruling, cities and counties throughout Michigan have continued to enforce the state law.
-However, a judge has now ruled that the city of Mt.
-Pleasant and Isabella County must stop enforcing the law and pay two men who brought the suit $5,000 each.
+But a judge has now ruled that the city of Mt.
+Pleasant and Isabella County must stop enforcing the law.
+Otherwise they must pay two men who brought the suit $5,000 each.

-A lawyer has asserted that police throughout Michigan have for years been violating the rights of countless young people under the age of 21 by forcing them to submit to alcohol breath tests without cause.
+A lawyer says that police throughout Michigan have for years been violating the rights of countless young people.
+They do so by forcing them to submit to alcohol breath tests without cause.